How to Create Delicious, Healthy Meals on a Budget

-Click and collect options are also valuable, as the temptation to wander through the snack or chocolate aisle is avoided if you are simply going into the supermarket to pick up your groceries.
+Click and collect options are also valuable, as the temptation to wander through the snack or chocolate aisle can be completely avoided if you are simply going into the supermarket to pick up your groceries.
 But most importantly, the golden rule when it comes to grocery shopping is always this: don’t go on an empty stomach.

-Cooking larger portions can also save money, as some ingredients when bought in bulk are a good deal cheaper.
-Products like cheese, meat and rice are always cheaper when bought in larger quantities.
+Cooking larger portions can also save money, as some ingredients can be cheaper to buy in bulk, like cheese, meat and rice.
 In the case of cheese, pre-sliced or shredded cheese can also attract higher costs, but this is very simple to do at home.
-When adding up all of these areas, it becomes very obvious that cooking in bulk can save big time and money.

 Tending to a garden is a highly rewarding experience, and all the more so when you can benefit by eating the things you grow!
 Supermarket herbs can be very expensive, so maintaining a small herb garden can save a lot of money in the long run.
 Similarly, using vertical space for things like tomatoes, and ground space for whatever delicious fruits and vegetables you like to eat can mean dinner is even cheaper and more satisfying!
 Seeds are cheap, so there’s no risk in trying and you might be rewarded with some great organic produce.

-Buying food affordably means adapting to change, and this is evident most in season fruits and vegetables.
 With particular fruit and veg being grown at specific times of the year, it’s important to keep an eye out for what’s readily in season.
 These will be much cheaper as they are produced locally rather than imported.
 Although spending five or more dollars on one punnet of strawberries might seem like a good idea in the short term, keep in mind that five dollars can likely buy you several kilograms of other fruit and veg, particularly at local markets.
-To make this even easier, plan meals around what vegetables are readily available to ensure you aren’t paying too much for your vitamins and minerals.
+To make this even easier, plan meals around what vegetables are readily available to ensure you aren’t paying too much.

-The best part of these recipes is the simplicity.
-Choose 3 elements: protein, vegetable and and carbs.
+When you’re learning how to cook healthy meals on a budget, the key is simplicity.
+Choose 3 elements: protein, vegetables and carbs.
 Then dress them up in different ways!
 Limit each recipe to one “expensive” ingredient and cheap out on the rest.
-For example, if you are making a pasta bake, spend most of the money on the cheese and buy cheap pasta and veges.
+For example, if you are making a pasta bake, spend most of the money on the cheese and buy cheap pasta and veggies.

 Pick a cheap cut of meat, a jar of seasoning and some potatoes and other veg to roast.
-The slow cooking time will turn any piece of meat tender.
-Depending on what cut of meat you choose this one can be as cheap as $2.50 per serving
+You can either cook the meat in the oven or opt for a slow cooker, which can make any piece of meat tender.
+Depending on what cut of meat you choose, this one can be as cheap as $2.50 per serving.

-Another super simple recipe.
+Another super simple and healthy meal on a budget.
 For this one you can either pick one main vegetable or try a bag of mixed frozen veggies to mix through.
 Pick a sauce, and sprinkle some cheese on top.
 This one pictured is broccoli and cheese sauce.
 Try tomato sauce with olives or pesto sauce with pine nuts.

-The cost for this one can easily blowout, so follow this one simple rule: cut everything yourself!
-Buying precut meat and veges makes this way more expensive than it should be.
-If you are worries about cooking too much at once, cut your veg and bag them in individual portions.
-You can even freeze them with the sauce in the bag for a ready to fry portion.
+The cost for this one can easily blow out, so follow this one simple rule: cut everything yourself!
+Buying pre-cut meat and veggies makes this way more expensive than it should be.
+If you are worried about cooking too much at once, cut your veg and bag them in individual portions.
+You can even freeze them with the sauce in the bag for a ready-to-fry portion.

 This take-out favourite can be healthy with a few tweaks!
-Stick to brown rice, the texture and flavour is richer and you’ll stay fuller for longer.
-Add lots of veg and go lightly on the oil.
-This one is great for meal prep – make a big batch and freeze for later.
+Stick to brown rice (the texture and flavour is richer and you’ll stay fuller for longer).
+Then add lots of veg and go light on the oil.
+This one is great for meal prep, which means you can make a big batch and freeze it for later.